An Early Investor Says Uber Has An Opportunity To "Reset The Culture"

 She also said she'll continue to hold Uber accountable.

 “We think that Uber ought to be given an opportunity to execute on these recommendations, to do so quickly and unequivocally.
-And if they don’t do so quickly they deserve all the wrath of everyone.”
+And if they don’t do so quickly, they deserve all the wrath of everyone.”

 Caroline O'Donovan is a senior technology reporter for BuzzFeed News and is based in San Francisco.